desihub/gpu_specter/doc/how-to-build-gpu-conda-env.md

 # pip install git+https://github.com/desihub/desispec.git
 ```

-As of Nov 2020, gpu_specter support is not yet merged into desispec so install from fork:
+As of Jan 2020, gpu_specter support is not yet merged into desispec so install from fork:

 ```
 pip install git+https://github.com/dmargala/desispec.git@add-gpu-specter-support